 The City of Cincinnati offers tours of City Hall.

 Tours of the Isaac Wise Temple (aka Plum Street Temple) are given to groups on scheduled Thursday mornings, by appointment only.
-Contact Alex Burte, Program/Membership Director, 513.793.2556 to schedule.
+Contact Sally Schott, Executive Director, 513.793.2556 to schedule.
 See our blog post from our Tour of the Plum Street Temple here.

-The Cincinnati Observatory offers Daytime Tours and 4th Sunday History Tours ($5 each).
+The Cincinnati Observatory offers Daytime Tours which are held Tuesday, Thursday, and Sunday at Noon, 1pm, and 2pm.
 Take a guided tour of the two historic buildings and telescopes, plus solar viewing (weather permitting).
-The tour typically lasts 30-45 minutes.
+There is a fee for the tour and the tour typically lasts 30-45 minutes.
+Be sure to schedule in advance.

 All events were accurate at the time of this posting but things do happen and events do occasionally get canceled or postponed.
 You should always double check with the event source before you head out the door.
 Links for each event are provided so that you can be sure the date is still accurate before you head out.